 Nikki Plaksett has been a birthwork practitioner since 2005 in a variety of settings including: Gov. Juan Luis Hospital,Virgin Islands; Kafountine Matenity Clinic, Senegal;The George Washington University Hospital, DC; DC Family Health and Birth Center, DC; Washington Hospital Center, DC; Sibley Memorial Hospital, DC and private home births.
 As a doula I have worked cooperatively with Obstetricians at George Washington University Hospital, Sibley Memorial Hospital and Washington Hospital Center.
 I have also supported families birthing with Midwives at the DC Family Health and Birthing Center, Washington Hospital Center, George Washington University Hospital and Homebirths.
 My exposure to the benefits of holistic practices including yoga, meditation, herbs and acupuncture for VBAC has been in the realm of homebirths with a Midwife.
 I have witnessed success with holistic practices in the clinical setting for breech and post term dates.
 Breech babies turned prior to labor & admission to the hospital.
 In the instance of post term pregnancies, labor initiated prior to scheduled inductions.

-Unforeseen scenarios arise in clinical environments, my trainings as a childbirth educator, certified nurse assistant and midwife birth assisistant allows me to effectively communicate procedures and options available to the client.
-As an educator I have taught privately, at the DC Family Health & Birth Center and George Washington University Hospital.
+Unforeseen scenarios arise in clinical environments, my trainings as a registered nurse, childbirth educator, and midwife birth assistant qualifies me to effectively communicate procedures and options available to the client per provider team recommendations.
+As an educator I have taught at the DC Family Health & Birth Center, George Washington University Hospital, Washington Hospital Center, Sibley Memorial Hospital and privately in group or home settings.
 I also provide breastfeeding support to my clients via telephone & post partum home consultations.
-In addition to certification as a La Leche League International Breastfeeding Counselor, I have life experience.
+In addition to being an International Board Certified Lactation Consultant I have life experience.
 I breastfed my children for a total of 5 years; exclusively for the first 6-8 months and through toddler years.